bachya/ecowitt2mqtt/README.md

                         The input data format used by the gateway (default: ecowitt) --input-unit-system input_unit_system
-                        The input unit system used by the gateway (default: imperial) -b mqtt_broker, --mqtt-broker mqtt_broker
+                        The input unit system used by the gateway (default: imperial) --locale locale       The locale to use (default: en_US.UTF-8) -b mqtt_broker, --mqtt-broker mqtt_broker
                         The hostname or IP address of an MQTT broker -p mqtt_password, --mqtt-password mqtt_password